madgik/exareme2/documentation/algorithms-user-guide.md

 ##### `state()`

-State objects are used to store data in the same node where they are produced, for later consumption.
+State objects are used to store data in the same worker where they are produced, for later consumption.
 Like `transfer`/`secure_transfer`, they are Python dictionaries but they are serialized as binary objects using `pickle`.